JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 -1.5503788131612682e8
 ```

-Now, additionally, one can vary the number of chunks, and that can improve the load balancing as well:
+Now, alternativelly (or additionally), one can vary the number of chunks, and that can improve the load balancing as well:

 ```julia
 julia> @btime uneven_workload_spawn($x, $work_load; nchunks=64, chunk_type=:batch)